-Artemis Rowing, an Oakland, California non-profit with tax exempt 501.c.3 status pending, trains athletes to be their best and to compete to be the best locally, regionally, nationally, and internationally.
-Our coaches - former coaches and athletes from top colleges in the country - provide the highest caliber experience to our middle school, high school, college, and adult rowers.
-Focusing on the balance between the individual and team, training in the full range of boats (1x, 2x, 2-, 4x, 4+, 8+), we work diligently to coach our rowers to exceptional results.
+Artemis Rowing of Oakland CA was founded by and is run by Head Coach Will Stevens.
+Artemis trains athletes to be their best and to compete to be the best locally, regionally, nationally, and internationally.
+We have students from all over the East Bay, including Oakland Tech, Albany High, Encinal High, Bishop O'Dowd, Alameda High, Skyline, ACLC, ASTI and Piedmont High as well as many middle schools.
+Our coaches provide a high caliber experience to our middle school, high school, college, and adult rowers by focusing on the balance between the individual and team, training in the full range of boats (1x, 2x, 2-, 4x, 4+, 8+).

 Rowing is a recognized gateway sport to the top colleges; our rigorous, supportive athletic experience has had a tremendous positive impact on our student athletes’ academic achievement.
 For our motivated rowers, this sport is an opening for empowerment and success.

 Artemis Rowing is open to all athletes and takes the responsibility seriously to expand the sport to all in the East Bay- we are proud that our team represents the strength/diversity (be it ethnic, religious, economic, social, and every other) of the East Bay.
 We are committed to this and using our individual strengths and experiences to making our team and our student athletes race hard and win.

 HIGH SCHOOL RACING (8th-12th grades)